MShneur/CTRL-AI/README.md

 ## 📜 Governance

 This framework is self-protecting.
 Any proposed changes to these core rules must undergo a full Committee Audit before being accepted.
+Every structural change requires a Kill Condition.
 Agreement is not success; productive dissent is.

 ## 🤝 It Takes a Village (Contribute)